islamdidarmd/flutter-playground/README.md

 # Flutter Playground

-A flutter project which aims to provide examples for flutter.
+A flutter project which aims to provide examples.